An optimal representation for the trace zero subgroup: Introduction

 In this paper we give a new optimal-size representation for the elements of the trace zero subgroup associated to an elliptic or hyperelliptic curve of any genus $g$ and any field extension of prime degree $n$.
 It is conceptually different from all previous representations, and it is the first representation that works for elliptic curves with $n>5$, for hyperelliptic curves of genus 2 with $n>3$, and for hyperelliptic curves of genus $g>2$.
 The basic idea is to represent a given divisor class via the coefficients of the rational function whose associated principal divisor is the trace of the given divisor.
-Our representation enjoys convenient properties, for example it identifies well-defined equivalence classes of points, and scalar multiplication is well-defined on such classes.
-In the context of a DLP-based primitive, where the only operation required is scalar multiplication of points, this enables us to compute with equivalence classes of trace zero elements, and no extra bits are required to distinguish between the different representatives.
+Our representation enjoys convenient properties, e.g., modulo the action the Frobenius the representation is injective and scalar multiplication is well-defined.
+In the context of a DLP-based primitive where the only operation required is scalar multiplication of points, this enables us to compute with equivalence classes of trace zero elements modulo the action of the Frobenius, and no extra bits are required to distinguish between the different representatives.

 We also give a compression algorithm to compute the representation, and a decompression algorithm to recover the original divisor class.
 We show that our algorithms are comparable with or more efficient than all previously known methods, when one compares the total time required for compression and decompression.